On the probability of generating invariably a finite simple group: Introduction

 \subsection{Context: Theorem \ref{main_theorem_two_random_elements_bounded_rank}}

 The first result of the flavour of Theorem \ref{main_theorem_two_random_elements_bounded_rank} was obtained by Dixon \cite{Dix92}.
-He showed that $O((\log n)^{1/2})$ random elements of $S_n$ invariably generate $S_n$ with probability tending to $1$ as $n\rightarrow \infty$.
+Dixon showed that $O((\log n)^{1/2})$ random elements of $S_n$ invariably generate $S_n$ with probability tending to $1$ as $n\rightarrow \infty$.
 Luczak--Pyber \cite{LP} showed that $O(1)$ random elements of $S_n$ invariably generate with probability bounded away from zero.
 (One cannot approach $1$ with a bounded number of elements, since a random permutation has a fixed point with probability approaching $1-1/e$.)
 The exact value of $O(1)$ turned out to be four: Pemantle--Peres--Rivin \cite{PPR} proved that four elements are enough, while Eberhard--Ford--Green \cite{EFG} showed that three are not.
 The same results hold for alternating groups.
-The second author \cite{McK} extended these results to classical groups of large rank, leaving open the case of classical groups over small fields.
+The second author \cite{McK} extended these results to classical groups of large rank, proving that four random elements of a finite simple classical group of rank $r$ defined over $\F_q$ invariably generate with probability bounded away from zero if $r$ and $q$ are large enough, and three random elements invariably generate with probability tending to zero as $r,q\to \infty$.

-Theorem \ref{main_theorem_two_random_elements_bounded_rank} addresses the case of groups of Lie type of bounded rank, which therefore nearly finishes the problem of invariable generation of finite simple groups by randomly chosen elements.
+Theorem \ref{main_theorem_two_random_elements_bounded_rank} addresses the case of groups of Lie type of bounded rank, which therefore nearly finishes the problem of invariable generation of finite simple groups by randomly chosen elements -- only the case of classical groups of large rank over small fields remains open.
 (As in the case of symmetric groups, using a bounded number of elements the probability cannot approach $1$; this follows from results by Fulman--Guralnick \cite{FG}, and it is summarized for instance in \cite[Corollary 5.7]{KLS}.)

 Probabilistic invariable generation has been studied also for general finite groups.
 Confirming a conjecture of Kowalski and Zywina \cite{KZ}, Lucchini \cite{Luc} proved that, for every finite group $G$, picking $O(|G|^{1/2})$ random elements is sufficient, on average, in order to generate $G$ invariably.
-The implied constant was estimated by Lucchini--Tracey \cite{LT}.
+Lucchini--Tracey \cite{LT} showed that the above bound can be improved to $(1+\eps)|G|^{1/2}+ O_\eps(1)$ for every $\eps >0$.